temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

   log.info(`Sending trial cancellation email to ${customer.email}`);
 }
 ```

 <!--SNIPEND-->

-## Develop the Workflow
+## Define Your Application Logic

-A Workflow defines a sequence of steps defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), and are carried out by running that code, which results in a Workflow Execution.
+A Workflow defines a sequence of steps defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition).
+These steps are executed as a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).

+A Workflow Definition is essentially a function, which can store state and orchestrates the execution of Activities.
+Workflows manage the coordination and logic of your application's processes, while Activities perform the tasks which interact with external services.

-The Temporal TypeScript SDK recommends the use of a single object for parameters and return types.
-This lets you change fields without breaking Workflow compatibility.
-Before writing the Workflow Definition, you'll define the data object used by the Workflow Definition.
+Although a Workflow Definition can have multiple parameters, Temporal recommends the use of a single object for parameters and return types.
+This approach allows you to modify fields without breaking Workflow compatibility.
+Before writing the Workflow Definition, you'll define the data object used by the Workflow.

 To set up the object, create a new file called `shared.ts` in your project directory.
 This file will hold some constants you'll use in the application.